lisa-craw/craw_plotathon_2021/README.md

 # craw_plotathon_2021
-entry for the 20212 DataTas plot-a-thon
+My entry for the 2021 DataTas plot-a-thon!

-My final figure is "himalayas.gif".
+The final figure is "himalayas.gif".
+This is an animation progressing through time, and showing first ascents of each Himalayan peak in the "death zone" (peaks above 8000m).
+Top left, a map of all peak locations.
+Peaks turn green when they have been climbed.
+Top right, a plot of total death zone peaks which have been climbed, over time.
+Bottom, a stylised "cross-section" with a triangle for each peak.
+When the peak has been climbed, a flag appears to signify which nationality the climbers were.

 Also included here is everything needed to recreate the plot (I hope!):
 - himalayas.m, plotting script written for MATLAB R2018b Update 7 (9.5.0.1298439), with the mapping toolbox installed